 Tuition & Fees

-The cost of EWU in the High School courses is $65 per credit.
-Some high schools do have subsidy funding to allow juniors and seniors to take up to 10 credits at no cost.
-Contact your high school to see if they have subsidy money available to help pay for credits.
+EWU in the High School courses are free to all public school students, or $65 per credit for all private school students, for the 2023-2024 Academic Year.
 EWU pays for all placement testing and course fees.
 Depending on the course, you may need to buy a textbook.
 Download the Student Handbook for complete program information.

 Frequently Asked Questions